-Provable security [33], whose origins can be traced back to the pioneering work of Goldwasser and Micali [18], advocates a mathematical approach based on complexity theory in which the goals and requirements of cryptosystems are specified precisely, and where security proofs are carried out rigorously and make all underlying assumptions explicit.
-In a typical provable security setting, one reasons about effective adversaries, modeled as arbitrary probabilistic polynomial-time Turing machines, and about their probability of thwarting a security objective, e.g. secrecy.
+Provable security [34], whose origins can be traced back to the pioneering work of Goldwasser and Micali [20], advocates a mathematical approach based on complexity theory in which the goals and requirements of cryptosystems are specified precisely, and where security proofs are carried out rigorously and make all underlying assumptions explicit.
+In a typical provable security setting, one reasons about effective adversaries, modeled as arbitrary probabilistic polynomial-time Turing machines, and about their probability of thwarting a security objective, e.g. secrecy; in general, provable security statements do not refer directly to the probability of the adversary breaking security, but to its advantage over a blind, uninformed adversary.
 In a similar fashion, security assumptions about cryptographic primitives bound the probability of polynomial algorithms to solve hard problems, e.g. computing discrete logarithms.
 The security proof is performed by reduction by showing that the existence of an effective adversary with a certain advantage in breaking security implies the existence of an effective algorithm contradicting the security assumptions.
-Although the adoption of provable security has significantly enhanced confidence in security proofs, several published proofs have been found incorrect (cf. [30]), and the cryptographic community is increasingly wary that the field may be approaching a crisis of rigor [8, 19].
+Although the adoption of provable security has significantly enhanced confidence in security proofs, several published proofs have been found incorrect (cf. [31]), and the cryptographic community is increasingly wary that the field may be approaching a crisis of rigor [9, 21].

-The game-playing technique [8, 19, 31] is a general method to structure and unify cryptographic proofs, thus making them less error-prone.
+The game-playing technique [9, 21, 32] is a general method to structure and unify cryptographic proofs, thus making them less error-prone.
 Its central idea is to view the interaction between an adversary and the cryptosystem as a game, and to study transformations that preserve security.
 In a typical game-based proof, one considers transitions of the form $G, A \rightarrow^h G', A'$, where G and G' are games, A and A' are events, and h is a monotonic function such that $\Pr_G[A] \leq h(\Pr{G'}[A'])$.
 One can obtain an upper bound for the probability of an event A_0 in some initial game G_0 by successively refining G_0, A_0 into a game/event pair G_n, A_n , and then bounding the probability of event A_n in G_n .

-$$G_0, A_0 \to^{h_1} G_1, A_1 \to \cdots \to^{h_n} G_n, A_n$$
+$$G_0, A_0 \rightarrow^{h_1} G_1, A_1 \rightarrow \cdots \rightarrow^{h_n} G_n, A_n$$

-Code-based techniques [8] is an instance of the game-playing technique whose distinguishing feature is to take a code-centric view of games, security hypotheses and computational assumptions, that are expressed using (probabilistic, imperative, polynomial) programs.
+The game-playing technique is widely applicable, and has been extensively used.
+Code-based techniques [9] is an instance of the game-playing technique whose distinguishing feature is to take a code-centric view of games, security hypotheses and computational assumptions, that are expressed using (probabilistic, imperative, polynomial-time) programs.
 Under this view, game transformations become program transformations, and can be justified rigorously by semantic means; in particular, many transformations can be viewed as common program optimizations, and are justified by proving that the original and transformed programs are observationally equivalent.
 Although code-based proofs are easier to verify, they go far beyond established theories of program equivalence and exhibit a surprisingly rich and broad set of reasoning principles that draws on program verification, algebraic reasoning, and probability and complexity theory.
 Thus, despite the beneficial effect of their underlying framework, code-based proofs remain inherently complex.
-Whereas Bellare and Rogaway [8] already observed that codebased proofs could be more easily amenable to machine-checking, Halevi [19] argued that formal verification techniques should be used to improve trust in cryptographic proofs, and set up a programme for building a tool that could be used by the cryptographic community to mechanize their proofs.
+Whereas Bellare and Rogaway [9] already observed that code-based proofs could be more easily amenable to machine-checking, Halevi [21] argued that formal verification techniques should be used to improve trust in cryptographic proofs, and set up a programme for building a tool that could be used by the cryptographic community to mechanize their proofs.